FREE DELIVERY TO ITALY FROM 60 EUR FREE DELIVERY TO ITALY FROM 60 EUR FREE DELIVERY TO ITALY FROM 60 EUR FREE DELIVERY TO ITALY FROM 60 EUR

 TDJ_Daily-High-Protection-Sun-Cream_08_1000x1000

 The appropriate sun protection factor (SPF) depends mainly on your skin type and the UV index of the sun.
 The higher this index and the fairer the skin, the higher the sun protection factor should be.
 The pigmentation of the skin partly indicates the self-protection of the skin from sunlight.
 Every skin has a natural self-protection time.
 The fairer the skin type, the shorter the skin’s natural self-protection time.
-And don’t forget sun protection even on cloudy days, as over 90% of UV radiation still passes through a light cloud cover.

 *The sun protection factor (SPF) multiplied by the skin’s natural sun protection (in minutes) indicates the period of time during which one can stay in the sun without the risk of UV-induced skin damage.
 The use of sunscreen, when used correctly, can, therefore, reduce the harmful effects of UV radiation on health.
 However, even a high SPF never completely protects the skin from solar irradiation.